Apple Watch 7 (AW7) – Speculation

 - AW7 is due for an improved GNSS chip both in terms of modern levels of power consumption and the ability to support Beidou.
 AW6 could already have that chip, Beidou could simply be enabled.

-- AW7 will not have new UWB capabilities
+- AW7 will have new Precision Finding UWB capabilities

 - AW7 will not get a new oHRM 99%.
 However, AW6’s sensor IS likely to find its way onto subsequent models including AW SE gen 2 99%